OpenMx/OpenMx/docs/source/DefinitionMeans_Path.rst

     manifestVars=c("x","y"),
     latentVars="DefDummy",

 Model specification is carried out using two lists of variables, ``manifestVars`` and ``latentVars``.
 Then ``mxPath`` functions are used to specify paths between them.
 In the present case, we need four mxPath commands to specify the model.
 The first is for the variances of the *x* and *y* variables, and the second specifies their covariance.
-The third specifies a path from the mean vector, always known by the special keyword "one", to each of the observed variables, and to the single latent variable ``DefDummy``.
+The third specifies a path from the mean vector, always known by the special keyword ``one``, to each of the observed variables, and to the single latent variable ``DefDummy``.
 This last path is specified to contain the definition variable, by virtue of the ``data.def`` label.
-Finally, two paths are specified from the ``DefDummy`` latent variable to the observed variables.
+Definition variables are part of the data so the first part is always ``data.``.
+The second part refers to the actual variable in the dataset whose values are modeled.
+The Finally, two paths are specified from the ``DefDummy`` latent variable to the observed variables.
 These parameters estimate the deviation of the mean of those with a ``data.def`` value of 1 from that of those with ``data.def`` values of zero.

 .. code-block:: r